smarabattula/auto_anki/README.md

   `cd genanki`
 8. Install the Anki library
   ` python setup.py install`
+9. The command to run the project is:
+ `python3 code/ui.py`

 ## Code Documentation

 Documentation of the entire codebase is generated using [Pycco](https://github.com/pycco-docs/pycco).